dell/csm-docs/content/docs/resiliency/_index.md

 * Use of the above volumes with Pods created by StatefulSets.
 * Up to 12 or so protected pods on a given node.
 * Failing up to 3 nodes at a time in 9 worker node clusters, or failing 1 node at a time in smaller clusters.
 Application recovery times are dependent on the number of pods that need to be moved as a result of the failure.
 See the section on "Testing and Performance" for some of the details.
 * Multi-array are supported.
-In case of CSI Driver PowerScale and CSI Driver Unity, if any one of the array is not connected, the array connectivity will be false.
-For CSI Driver Powerflex connectivity will be determined by connection to default array.
+In case of CSI Driver for PowerScale and CSI Driver for Unity, if any one of the array is not connected, the array connectivity will be false.
+CSI Driver for Powerflex connectivity will be determined by connection to default array.

 ### Not Tested But Assumed to Work